Extracts from a journal kept whilst on a two month journey to Antarctica with the British Antarctic Survey.

-After a day delivering supplies and looking at the elephant seals, we again board the incongruous, cheerful-red Shackleton.
+After a day delivering supplies and looking at the elephant seals, we again board our incongruously cheerful-red ship.
 Before reaching the ocean though we have to thread our way through the most incredible field of icebergs.
 The colours look like someone has messed with the RGB settings in your eyes.
-They vary in size from a small crofter’s cottage bobbing though the swell to huge slabs of South London housing estate 8 stories high.
+They vary in size from a small crofter’s cottage bobbing though the swell to huge slabs of South London housing-estate eight stories high.
 Some were standard snow white, some smaller bits are see-through (like huge lumps of ice from the fridge) and then there are the blues ones that seem to be glowing from the inside with a weird synthetic blue light.
-They vary from off-white Styrofoam blue to a sullen brooding dark-blue – lurking with 90% below the surface.
+They vary from off-white Styrofoam blue, to a sullen brooding dark-blue – lurking with 90% below the surface.

-South Georgia’s mountains appeared and disappeared out of banks of mist and cloud – at times like a split screen montage of ocean and glaciers.
-After 100’s of miles of sea it looked like we had happened upon a wall of Alps floating above the waves.
+Above the waves, South Georgia’s mountains appeared and disappeared out of the banks of mist and cloud.
+At times it looked like a split-screen montage of ocean seascape and floating glaciers.
+After hundreds of miles of open sea it looked like we had happened upon a wall of Alps levitating above the waves.

-Nosing its way out of the swell through twisting inlets, the Shackleton reached the abandoned Whaling station of Grytviken – glowing rust-red beneath the black and ice of the jagged skyline.
-The station here studies marine life in carefully chilled tanks and the whaling museum deals with cruise-ship millionaires carefully delivered in identical, red Antarctic outfits.
+Nosing its way out of the swell through twisting inlets, the Shackleton reached the abandoned whaling-station of Grytviken – glowing rust-red beneath the black and ice of the jagged skyline.
+The small science-station here studies marine life in their carefully chilled tanks and the whaling museum deals with cruise-ship millionaires that are carefully delivered in to the island in their identical, red Antarctic outfits.

-The islands have been scarily, beautifully bleak.
-It’s a relatively big island (size of Wales?) but with absolutely no one on it.
-As we left to head further south, we stopped off at Stromness – the abandoned whaling station where Shackleton finally found salvation.
-Arriving by rubber powerboat onto the crumbling jetty was like entering a post-apocalypse movie, a ‘Planet of the Seals’.
+The various islands have been scarily and beautifully bleak.
+This island is much larher (perhaps the size of Wales?) but still with absolutely no-one on it.
+On our way further south, we stopped off at ‘Stromness’ – the abandoned whaling station where the explorer Shackleton finally found salvation.
+Arriving by rubber powerboat onto the crumbling jetty was like entering a post-apocalypse movie.
+A: ‘Planet of the Seals’.
 The Norwegian buildings are slowly collapsing but look like they were left at a moments notice.
 Cups sitting on counters, chairs still waiting at tables, and beds and baths lying empty.
-All of it, though, now overrun with elephant and fur seals fighting, shitting, howling and sleeping in a post-human era with snow drifting in through the broken windows.
-Literally every room had a new cast of blubberous inhabitants sliding over the breaking remnants of early 20thC life.
+All of this, though, now overrun with elephant and fur seals fighting, shitting, howling and sleeping in a post-human era with snow drifting in through the broken windows.
+Literally every room had a new cast of blubberous inhabitants sliding over the breaking remnants of early twentieth-centuary life.

 Sailing through the night towards Zavadovski – an erupting volcano on the northern edge of the uninhabited South Sandwich Islands.
-All the lights are out on the bridge, the only illumination coming faintly from arrays of blinking buttons, radar screens, GPS monitors and the two powerful search lights beaming out through the fog.
-Trained on a small patch of ocean, like a ballerina’s follow spot, they create an expectant circle of immanent icebergs.
+All the lights are out on the bridge, the only illumination coming faintly from the arrays of blinking buttons, radar screens, GPS monitors.
+Outside two powerful search lights beam out through the fog.
+Trained on a small patch of ocean in fornt of the ship like a ballerina’s follow spot, they create an expectant circle of immanent icebergs.
 All that appears, every now and then gliding through the beam, is one of the huge wandering albatross, shining impossibly white against the black rolling sea.

-The sun has stopped setting and Christmas is approaching.
+The sun has stopped rising and Christmas is approaching.

 Strange thing – but from a distance the ice cliffs of Antarctica looked vaguely like the low chalk cliffs of Ramsgate.

-Everything here is implausibly white and blue – filming out of my porthole, as they smash they’re way through the sea ice to create a mooring point, I have to wear sunglasses just to look out.
+Everything here is implausibly white and blue.
+Filming out of the porthole in my cabin, as they smash they’re way through the sea ice to create a mooring point, I have to wear sunglasses just to look out.
 The snow and ice is sculpted and fractured into strange cartoon shapes.
-Where there’s a crack it does the trick of glowing from the inside – ‘gas-ring’ blue.
-The path that we’ll be taking up to the station is marked out with black oil drums and black fluttering flags on bamboo poles meandering up the slope through a gap in the ice-cliffs – all very minimal Japanese styling.
+Where there’s a crack it does this trick of glowing from the inside ‘gas-ring’ blue.
+The path that we’ll be taking up to the station is marked out with black oil drums and black fluttering flags on bamboo poles.
+The path meanders up the slope and through a gap in the ice-cliffs – all very minimal Japanese styling.